maximeraafat/BlenderNeRF/README.md

 ## Tips for optimal results

 NVIDIA provides a few helpful tips on how to train a NeRF model using [Instant NGP](https://github.com/NVlabs/instant-ngp/blob/master/docs/nerf_dataset_tips.md).
 Feel free to visit their repository for further help.
-Below are some quick tips for optimal **nerfing**.
+Below are some quick tips for optimal **nerfing** gained from personal experience.

 * NeRF trains best with 50 to 150 images
 * Testing views should not deviate too much from training views